 Our physiotherapists provide specialist child and adult services, and support the training of our Coaching Team.
 Our Coaches are trained to think like therapists.
 We use riding as a therapeutic activity.
 We work with our physiotherapists to provide tailored Therapy Plans for Riders using specific exercises to achieve individual goals.

-Our Group physiotherapist Heather Falconer pioneered what has become the Therapeutic Riding Service .
+Our Group physiotherapist Heather Falconer pioneered what has become The Children’s Therapeutic Riding Service, with NHS Lothian, which launched in 2010.
 Specialist Hippotherapy treatment is designed by Heather, who has a post graduate qualification in Hippotherapy.
-Riders attending our Hippotherapy sessions show significant improvements in:
+Riders attending these Hippotherapy sessions show significant improvements in:

 - Core stability and muscle strength